benjiec/tangle-coral/README.md

 remove those that do not appear in the `data/m00009_results/classify.tsv` file;
 only those proteins matching one or more KEGG orthologs are further classified using Pfam.

+Classification results -- i.e. how detected proteins match against KO HMM profiles and how Pfam domains map onto those proteins assigned to a KO -- can be visualized using Tableau.
+A template workbook that uses the classification output TSV and several downloaded data files (e.g. `genomes.tsv`, `ko.tsv`, and `Pfam-A.clans.tsv`), is `data/Protein Classification.twb`.

 ### Generating Multi-Sequence Alignments